General Career Advice for Writers

 A Short Guide to Manuscript Formatting

 Use 12 point type, in a readable typeface like Times Roman or Courier.
 Sans serif fonts are harder to decipher.
 Make sure the printed text looks sharp and clear, and is in black, not green or red or purple.
-In general, eschew colors and exotic fonts in your manuscript.
+Eschew colors and exotic fonts.

-The lines should be double-spaced, with NO additional spacing between paragraphs (not as in a business letter or on an internet site).
+The lines should be double-spaced, with NO additional spacing between paragraphs (as in a business letter or on an internet site).
 Editors need double spacing to leave room for comments or corrections and to make reading many pages easier on the eyes.
-A big white-space break indicates the end of a section or scene and the beginning of the next; that is what you use extra spacing for in a manuscript.
-Using # # # symbols signals a line break.
+A big white-space line break indicates the end of a section or scene and the beginning of the next; using # # # symbols signals this.

 Paginate your manuscript.
-Unnumbered pages can get lost or out of order after they’re printed out.
+Unnumbered pages can get lost or out of order after they’re printed out!
 It’s traditional to suppress the number “1” on the first page of the manuscript, but it’s not necessary for a novel ms, since your title appears on the preceding (title) page.
-Also it’s a good idea to have a header with your last name, usually opposite the page number.
+Also it’s a good idea to have a header with your last name or the book title somewhere on each page.

 For a novel or nonfiction book-length work, include a title page.
-Center the title, in larger type (18 to 24 point) with the author’s name centered below in a smaller font size.
-Your address, phone, and email address should appear in the lower left corner, in 12 point type.
+Center the title, in larger type (18 to 24 point) with the author’s name or pseudonym centered below in a smaller font size.
+Your address, phone, and email address should appear in a lower corner.
 In the upper right corner indicate which draft (Draft 2.0, etc.) and approximate word count (round it off).
-In the upper left put your name and the year.
+In the upper left put your real name and the year.

 For a short story ms, put name and contact info in the top left corner.
 Put the word count in the upper right.
 Center title in larger bold type (14-16 points), and center ‘by (your name)’ below that.
 In the middle of page 1 begin the text of your story.

-For ALL manuscripts, printed or digital, look over EACH page to make sure nothing is missing, and that there are no mysterious blank pages.
+Most manuscripts will be submitted by email these days, as .doc, .docx, .rtf, or .pdf files.
+But for ALL manuscripts, printed or digital, look over EACH page to make sure nothing is missing, and that there are no mysterious blank pages.
 Use Spell Check by all means, but it will not detect missing words and grammatical errors or egregious homonyms (“there” instead of “their,” “wood” instead of “would,” and so on).
+Educate yourself on the sometimes-subtle differences between such words as further/farther, discreet/discrete, rack/wrack, blond/blonde, and so on.
+Egregious errors don’t help you sell your project.

 Again, good luck!